-As directed under new Ofsted guidance, September 2014, we at Western Road Community Primary School take opportunities to actively promote British Values, defined by the government as the following:
+We at Western Road Community Primary School take opportunities to actively promote British Values, defined by the Government as the following:

 - Democracy

 - The rule of law

 - Individual liberty

 - Mutual respect

 - Tolerance of those of different faiths and belief

 Actively promoting also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values.
 At Western Road Community Primary School, values of tolerance and respect permeate all areas of school life.
 This creates a climate within which pupils feel safe and secure and facilitates the fulfilment of potential.